Best Mens Watches for 2015

 Colorful Rubber Watches Make Bold Statements

-There's no doubt that the biggest trend in 2013 is in rubber -- that is, watch cases and bands made entirely of the stuff.
+There's no doubt that the biggest rising trend is in rubber -- that is, watch cases and bands made entirely of the stuff.
 It's kind of a retro-revival of the 80s, meeting the updates of the modern day.
 Big brands have caught on to the hype, and it has never been easier to find a complimenting watch for whatever outfits you wear most.
 Diesel and G-Shock are the big winners this year, alongside Nixon, Adidas and Converse.
 They're mainly for the younger crowd (teens to 30's) and highly favored for color-matching sneakers, t-shirts and other clothing color accents.

 What Does Water-Resistant Mean?